Information for U.S. Citizens in Russia – Travel Options Out of Russia

 • U.S. and Russian nationals can travel and enter Mongolia visa-free, but may be required to register after arrival depending on the length of stay.

-• There are several flights each month operating on Hunnu Air from Ulan Ude to Ulaanbaatar and on Aero Mongolia from Erkhuu to Ulaanbaatar.
+• There are several flights each month operating on Hunnu Air from Ulan Ude to Ulaanbaatar.
+There are also flights operating on Aero Mongolia from Erkhuu to Ulaanbaatar.

-• For more information about travel to Mongolia, including entry and exit requirements for U.S. citizens, see Mongolia’s Country Information Page.
+• See Mongolia’s Country Information Page for more information about travel to Mongolia, and entry and exit requirements for U.S. citizens.